Devendra Dahal

 Devendra Dahal is a Nepalese politician, belonging to the CPN (Unified Marxist-Leninist) and former Minister of Physical Infrastructure and Transport of Nepal from 15 July 2024 to 9 September 2025.
-He is currently a Member of the Federal Parliament in the Rastriya Sabha, the upper house of Nepal's Parliament, representing Koshi Province, he was elected in the 2020 Nepalese National Assembly election.
+He also served as a Member of the Parliament from 4 March 2020 to 4 March 2026 in the National Assembly, the upper house of Nepal's Parliament, representing Koshi Province, he was elected in the 2020 Nepalese National Assembly election.

 Dahal has been elected as the parliamentary party leader of the CPN (UML) in the Rastriya Sabha.